-It is a towering Everest of a novel about ingenuity and heartbreak, the search for identity, the very-human need to escape (family expectations, social constraints, oppression etc.), loves lost and found, and the growing up we all do in our 20s and early 30s, way after society calls us 'adults'.
+It is a towering Everest of a novel about ingenuity and heartbreak, the search for identity, the human need to escape (family expectations, social constraints, oppression, etc.), loves lost and found, and the growing up we all do in our 20s and early 30s, way after society calls us 'adults'.

-A big part of the push towards second wave feminism in 1970s, Jong's witty and quiveringly explicit account of Isadora's escapades, according to the New York Times, 'electrified and titillated the critical establishment.'
-John Updike called it 'fearless'.
-And Henry Miller said it would 'make literary history' for its 'wisdom about the eternal man-woman problem.'
+A big part of the push towards second wave feminism in the 1970s, Jong's witty and quiveringly explicit account of Isadora's escapades, according to the New York Times, "electrified and titillated the critical establishment."
+John Updike called it "fearless."
+And Henry Miller said it would "make literary history" for its "wisdom about the eternal man-woman problem."
 A soaring exploration of sex and self.

-It is, in some ways a love letter to big-city living in all its beauty and brutality.
+It is, in some ways, a love letter to big-city living in all its beauty and brutality.
 But it's also about class, race and gender, and how attitudes to all three evolve.
-NW was, she has said, her attempt at writing the first 'black existential novel', that asks, to what extent, really, are we the 'sole authors' of our lives?
+NW was, Smith has said, her attempt at writing the first "black existential novel" that asks: to what extent, really, are we the "sole authors" of our lives?

 A Little Life by Hanya Yanagihara (2015)

 This is James Joyce’s first novel, published when he was in his early thirties.
-It begins in the early childhood of its protagonist Stephen Dedalus and follows him as he grows into (you guessed it) a young man.
-Not only is the prose-style unique and gorgeous, but Dedalus’ journey through young adulthood remains as relevant now as when it was written.
+It begins in the early childhood of its protagonist, Stephen Dedalus, and follows him as he grows into (you guessed it) a young man.
+Not only is the prose-style unique and gorgeous, but Dedalus’s journey through young adulthood remains as relevant now as when it was written.

-As the celebrated Norwegian writer Karl Ove Knausgård put it in 2016, 'Portrait', simply, is about 'a young man’s soul.'
-But what makes Joyce’s novel so magical, according to the My Struggle author, is that 'his conquest of what belongs to the individual alone … is also a conquest of what belongs, and is unique, to each of us.'
+As the celebrated Norwegian writer Karl Ove Knausgåard put it in 2016, Portrait, simply, is about "a young man’s soul."
+But what makes Joyce’s novel so magical, according to the My Struggle author, is that "his conquest of what belongs to the individual alone … is also a conquest of what belongs, and is unique, to each of us."
 It's powerful stuff; vivid, beautiful and swelling with mood.

 One of 2019's biggest bestsellers, Supper Club could be seen as a feminist retort to Chuck Palahniuk’s Fight Club.
-Only, rather than use violence to quell their existential ennui, Williams' heroines use food.
+Only, rather than using violence to quell their existential ennui, Williams' heroines use food.